johnmathews/johnmathews.is/data/blog/murphys-laws-of-combat.md

 41. Professional soldiers are predictable; the world is full of dangerous amateurs.
 42. Military Intelligence is a contradiction.
 43. Fortify your front; you’ll get your rear shot up.
-44. Weather ain’t neutral.
+44. Weather ain't neutral.
 45. If you can’t remember, the Claymore is pointed towards you.
 46. Air defense motto: shoot ’em down; sort ’em out on the ground.
 47. ‘Flies high, it dies; low and slow, it’ll go.
-48. The Cavalry doesn’t always come to the rescue.
+48. The Cavalry doesn't always come to the rescue.
 49. Napalm is an area support weapon.
 50. Mines are equal opportunity weapons.
 51. B-52s are the ultimate close support weapon.
 52. Sniper’s motto: reach out and touch someone.
 53. Killing for peace is like screwing for virginity.
 54. The one item you need is always in short supply.
-55. Interchangeable parts aren’t.
+55. Interchangeable parts aren't.
-56. It’s not the one with your name on it; it’s the one addressed “to whom it may concern” you’ve got to think about.
+56. It’s not the one with your name on it; it’s the one addressed “to whom it may concern” you've got to think about.
 57. When in doubt, empty your magazine.
 58. The side with the simplest uniforms wins.